 If you specify TRANSACTION REQUIRED (the default option), a CALL statement automatically initiates a transaction if there is no active transaction.
 In this case, you should not use transaction control statements (or equivalent JDBC transaction methods) in the SPJ method.
 Transaction control statements include COMMIT WORK and ROLLBACK WORK, and the equivalent JDBC transaction methods are Connection.commit() and Connection.rollback().
-If you try to use transaction control statements or methods in an SPJ method when the stored procedure's transaction attribute is set to TRANSACTION REQUIRED, the transaction control statements or methods in the SPJ method are ignored, and the Java virtual machine (JVM) does not report any errors or warnings.
-When the stored procedure's transaction attribute is set to TRANSACTION REQUIRED, you should rely on the transaction control statements or methods in the application to manage the transactions.
+If you try to use transaction control statements or methods in an SPJ method when the stored procedure's transaction attribute is set to TRANSACTION REQUIRED, then the transaction control statements or methods in the SPJ method are ignored, and the Java virtual machine (JVM) does not report any errors or warnings.
+When the stored procedure's transaction attribute is set to TRANSACTION REQUIRED, then you should rely on the transaction control statements or methods in the application that calls the stored procedure and allow the calling application to manage the transactions.